 WHERE TO STAY

 There are so many B & B’s around Maleny.
 It seems every where we went I saw a sign for one.
 A quick check on Air B n B revealed that there were lots that were very reasonably priced.
 If you have never stayed in an Air B n B I can highly recommend it.
 We have had a couple of great experiences so far.
-If you fancy an Air B n B stay sign up HERE to get a $55.00 credit!
+If you fancy an Air B n B stay sign up HERE to get up to a $76.00 credit!